How To Start A Property Preservation Company?

 Evicting previous owners once the court order is finalized

 Securing vacant properties

 Debris removal and cleanup services

 Recurring services such as grass cut and maid service

 Allowing access to the property on request of the bank

 As you can see the scope of work is vast, and not all contractors will have the expertise to complete all types of work and repairs.

 How To Start Property Preservation Business?

-Being part of the Property Preservation Industry from 2014, where I have been helping out with processing services, has prompted me to write a few things.
-I have often come across people in different forums who have asked advice on how to start their own REO or a Property Preservation Company.
-Over the years, I have read a lot on these topics and working with the preservation companies myself, some of the things that I have learned are:
+Being part of the Property Preservation Industry since 2014, where I have been helping out with processing services, has prompted me to write a few things.
+I have often come across people in different forums who have asked for advice on how to start their own REO or a Property Preservation Company.
+Over the years, I have read a lot on these topics and worked with the preservation companies myself, some of the things that I have learned are: